Kevin8675/ChatGPT-Discord-Bot/README.md

 A ChatGPT powered Discord chatbot built with NodeJS.

 ## Public Discord
-You can join the public Discord to try the bot or communicate with me here: https://discord.gg/wMtMXDVhn2
+You can join the public Discord to try the bot or communicate with me or other users here: https://discord.gg/wMtMXDVhn2

 ## Features
 * Multiple Personality Support: Add multiple personalities and depending on how you call the bot, it will respond differently.
 * Enable/Disable/Reset commands for admins.
 * Memory: Bot will remember conversations until restarted or reset.
 * Message splitter for longer messages that exceed 2000 characters.
+* Token limiter: Ability to limit amount of tokens being used in a span of time.

 ## Dependencies
 * nodejs